KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_5_creating_a_service_&_fetching_data.md

 This creates an instance of the `HttpClient` service that you imported and assigns it to `http`.
 It’s private because you don’t want to access it from outside the `QuizService` class.
       {% endhint %}

-    5. Now, you’re going to add your API request to **//cocktail-trivia-api.herokuapp.com/api/sample**.
+    5. Now, you’re going to add your API request to the **//cocktail-trivia-api.herokuapp.com/api/sample** URL.
 Copy the code below:

       ```
       getQuestions(): Observable<Question[]> {